“Oppia, Oppia, Oppai!” My younger kid was chanting this word over and over into his headset mic while playing Fortnite on the Switch.

 If using a dock, the TV speaker might be an option but the Switch has no option to “Play audio via headphones and HDMI simultaneously”, so it always mutes HDMI when headphones are plugged in.

-Despite the risks and warnings above, I’m ok with the currently reality of online gaming as an important school-wide social activity.
+Despite the risks and warnings above, I’m ok with the current reality of online gaming as an important school-wide social activity.
 Earning “screen time” provides motivation for my son to finish his homework and hey, at least he’s getting exercise.